Associate Professor Adele Baldwin

 Grant: Competitive Grant (Category 2: Other Public Sector)

-Funding Scheme: DRFA Category C - Special Disaster Assistance Recovery Grants for Small Business
+Funding Schemes: DRFA Category C - Special Disaster Assistance Recovery Grants for Small Business

 Developing a strangulation screening tool from frontline responders' knowledege